 Even if your state does not have penalties, refusing time off for voting can tarnish your business’s reputation.
 Your employees and community might not agree with your decision.
 And, it may impact the way others view you and your business.

 Looking for a simple way to track employees’ time off for voting?
 Patriot’s online time and attendance software lets employees clock-in and clock-out online.
-And, the software integrates with our payroll software.
+And, the software add-on integrates with our payroll software.
 Try both for free today!

 This article has been updated from its original publication date of October 17, 2016.